 Eligible state employees are entitled to an approved period of paid absence due to:

-(1) illness or injury that renders the employee unable to perform the duties of the employee’s position; (2) disability of the employee that is caused by pregnancy, childbirth, miscarriage, or abortion; (3) examination or treatment of the employee by a licensed healthcare practitioner; or (4) illness, injury, disability caused by pregnancy or childbirth, or examination or treatment by a licensed healthcare practitioner of an employee’s spouse, dependent child, or parent.
+4. Illness, injury, disability caused by pregnancy or childbirth, or examination or treatment by a licensed healthcare practitioner of an employee’s spouse, dependent child, or parent.

 Leave granted for the purposes listed above may not exceed 40 hours per calendar year (AZ Admin.
 Code Sec.
 R2-5A-B603).